Winston-led No. 14 Michigan State tops No. 12 Michigan 87-69

 Michigan State has won seven straight and is the only Big Ten team without a conference loss.

-The Wolverines (10-4, 1-2) have lost four of their last seven games after starting 7-0 and going from unranked to No. 4 under first-year coach Juwan Howard.
+The Wolverines (10-4, 1-2) have lost four of their last seven games after starting 7-0 and going from unranked to No. 4 under Howard in his first year.

-The f ormer Fab Five star faced Michigan State for the first time as a coach after going 5-1 in the series as a player.
+The former Fab Five star faced Michigan State for the first time as a coach after going 5-1 in the series as a player.

-Howard became unhinged after not getting a call he wanted in the second half.
-He was called for a technical early in the half after leaving the sideline and going onto the court in protest.
+Howard became unhinged after not getting a call he wanted.
+He was called for a technical early in the second half after leaving the sideline and going onto the court in protest.

+“I had seen enough,” Howard said.
+“I got a little beside myself.
+I’m an emotional guy and I’m always going to fight for my players.”

-Shortly thereafter, Michigan State coach Tom Izzo was also called for a technical foul in the highly charged game.
+Shortly thereafter in the second half, Izzo was also called for a technical foul in the highly charged game.

+“If there’s one thing I’m glad about Juwan, to be very blunt and honest with you, John (Beilein) was so buttoned-up that I looked like a fool all the time now,” Izzo said.
+“Now, both of us look like fools and it makes it an equal-opportunity deal.”

 The Wolverines were missing forward Isaiah Livers, who was out for a second straight game with a groin injury.
 Livers is averaging 13.6 points per game and is the team’s top 3-point shooter.

-Brandon Johns replaced Livers in the starting lineup and matched a career high with 12 points.
+Brandon Johns replaced Livers in the starting lineup and matched a career high with 12 points after being booed during introductions in his hometown.

+“I love that stuff,” Johns said.
+“It’s like a fire.
+You take it, you embrace it and everything.
+It’s supposed to get under people’s skin or whatever, but I think when you’re a true competitor, it really just fires you up.”

 Michigan center Jon Teske fouled out after scoring four of his 15 points in the second half.
 Zavier Simpson had 14 points and eight assists while Franz Wagner added 10 points for the Wolverines.